tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/iothub/index.md

 ## Device Identities
 Use these APIs to manage device identities in the identity registry of an IoT hub.
 All task operations conform to the HTTP/1.1 protocol specification and each operation returns an `x-ms-request-id` header that can be used to obtain information about the request.
 You must make sure that requests made to these resources are secure.
 For more information, see [IoT Hub Developer Guide – Security](https://azure.microsoft.com/documentation/articles/iot-hub-devguide#security) for the specifics on how to create security tokens.

+## Device Twins
+Use this API to manage IoT Hub [device twins](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-device-twins).
+You can retrieve and update device twin properties and invoke [direct methods](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods) on devices.
+All task operations conform to the HTTP/1.1 protocol specification.
+You must make sure that requests made to these resources are secure.
+For more information, see [IoT Hub Developer Guide - Security](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-security) for specific information about how to create security tokens.

 ## Device Messaging
 Use these APIs from a device to send device-to-cloud messages to an IoT hub, and receive cloud-to-device messages from an IoT hub.
 All task operations conform to the HTTP/1.1 protocol specification.
 You must make sure that requests made to these resources are secure.
 For more information, see [IoT Hub Developer Guide - Security](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-security) for specific information about how to create security tokens.